24 new machines.

 called it the Bunker.

 "A bunker is a fortified position.
-A place to do quiet, serious work — held in reserve until it counts."
+A place to do quiet, serious work.
+Held in reserve until it counts."

-Coogee Diggers was founded in 1935 as an RSL sub-branch — a home for returned World War I servicemen and their families.
-The club has lived at the corner of Byron & Carr Street ever since.
-The name "Diggers" comes from the Australian soldier tradition; "the Bunker" comes from the same place.
+Coogee Diggers was founded in 1935 as an RSL sub branch.
+A home for returned World War I servicemen and their families.
+The club has lived at the corner of Byron and Carr Street ever since.
+The name "Diggers" comes from the Australian soldier tradition.
+"The Bunker" comes from the same place.

 Ninety years of community work behind us.
 A new room downstairs for the next ninety.
 Built in 1935.
 Built for you.